d3v1l1989/Followarr/README.md

     external: true # Connect to the existing network created by Followarr
   # other_networks: ...
 ```
-*Remember to restart Tautulli after modifying its compose file.*
+*Remember to restart Plex after modifying its compose file.*

 *   **Restart Followarr (e.g., after `.env` changes):**
     ```bash